andreskytt/it_strateegia/_posts/2016-09-19-context-of-strategy.md

 ## The employees
 Although internal to the organization[^4], strategies are usually developed by a small inner circle of thinkers and then communicated to the rest of the team.
 One of the best ways of doing this is by utilizing the Eisenhower quote we've already seen: plans are useless but planning is everything.
 Involving employees in the all stages of strategy development would at least ensure they are informed of the outcome as well as the thought processes behind them.
 This does not, however, mean agreement.
 Fundamentally, for a mutually beneficial cooperation stems from aligned strategic interests (also, remember the part about defining value).
 Of course, understanding is necessary for that alignment to be there but not sufficient.

 Organizations are made of people and people do change.
 This can create interesting strategic challenges for organizations.
 For example, Skype at some point hired a lot of young talented people from Tallinn who worked hard and played hard together.
 It was an extraordinarily close group of people.
 And what happens when like-minded young people spend a lot of time together?
 Love.
 Marriage.
 Children.
 Thus, at a certain point there was a sudden explosion of "Skype kids": children born to Skyper parents.
-But strategic goals of a single twentysomething are very different from these of a young father.
+But strategic goals of a single twentysomething are very different from these of a young father or mother.
 And so, a few years into its stellar ride,  Skype saw a sudden significant change in group dynamic in its engineering team just as its own strategy was challenged by its own success.

 On a very fundamental level, our individual goals in life are tightly related to our personal values.
 Richard Barret divides these into seven levels of consciousness[^5]: